gibsonbailey/treftstechnologies/TT/static/markdown/Git 0: Introduction.md

+This article series is written to get you up to speed with the Git software.
+After finishing the series, you'll feel confident using Git to build software of your own.

 </br>
 </br>
 </br>

-## What is Git?
+## What actually is Git?

-Git is a form of version control software written by the creator of Linux, Linux Torvalds.
-It is used to create repositories of code for engineers to contribute to.
-It offers a solution to the problem of collaboration in software engineering.
+Git is a form of version control software written by the creator of Linux, Linus Torvalds.
+It is used to create and manage repositories of code for engineers to contribute to.
+Git was built to be an efficient tool for collaboration.
+With the power of Git comes a learning curve that is felt by many engineers.
+This series of articles will prepare you with an understanding of the most common commands used daily by developers.

-The basic workflow of the developer using Git is as follows:
+The basic workflow of the developer using Git goes as follows:
 1. Write some code for a project.
 2. Decide which code is suitable for the project-wide repository.
 3. Store the suitable code in the repository.